Thinklab-SJTU/PPO-BiHyb/README.md

 We provide pretrained models for PPO-BiHyb on these three problems, which are stored in ``./pretrained``.
 To use your own parameters, please set the ``test_model_weight`` configuration in the yaml file.

 ## Citation and Credits
-If you find our paper/code useful in your research, please citing
+If you find our paper/code useful in your research, please cite
 ```
 @inproceedings{wang2021bilevel,
     title={A Bi-Level Framework for Learning to Solve Combinatorial Optimization on Graphs},